AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/xdm_registry_architectural_overview/xdm_registry_architectural_overview.md

 The second type of extension is creating a new schema object.
 This is useful for when a user wants a new child object or entity under the parent schema.

 **Example**
 An airline company wants a schema to store data for their flights.
 There is no existing `Flights` schema so they will create a custom one.
-They want this to extend the base `Profile` schema as a new entity.
-Within the entity they want to store information about flight ID, flight number and carrier name.
-These will be the fields for the entity `Flights`.
+Within the schema they want to store information about flight ID, flight number and carrier name.
+These will be the fields for the schema `Flights`.

 You can use the following API call in your terminal to create the `Flights` object.
 The response body will be where the schema is stored.